 Why it works: The hidden message here is simple: Amazon sells everything, from A to Z.

 It helps, of course, that Amazon actually does sell everything.
-It’s not pushy or salesy, it’s just a reinforces the channels all-in-one model.
+It’s not pushy or salesy, it just reinforces the channels, all-in-one model.

 The fact the arrow also forms a smile doesn’t hurt, either.

 Sometimes, a subliminal message can be in your face and still work.

 Why it works: The optical illusion used here delivers two images: one a peacock, the other a woman with a necklace.

 Depending on how you look at it, you could see one or the other.
 Both, however, are intended to hint at the elegance of the brand.

 Peacocks are one of the prettier birds, often seen as decorative, while the woman represents the unique clientele.
 If you couldn’t tell, the Snooty Peacock is a jewelry manufacturer.

 Once again, it’s not necessarily a sales tactic.
 But it will cause a viewer to look twice at the ad – which is exactly what the Snoot Peacock wants.